 AUDITORY INTEGRATION TRAINING:

 Child Psychiatrist Dr. Martha Welch wrote the book “Holding Time” in which she advises parents to calmly and firmly hold their child for certain periods of time (even if the child is distressed and resistant), and then offer comfort when the child stops resisting.
 Some argue this is a variant of the theory behind sensory integration, while others argue that it is too traumatic.
-There are not supportive studies for Holding Therapy in peer reviewed professional journals.
+There are no supportive studies on Holding Therapy in peer-reviewed professional journals.